danbim/pw/README.md

 ```

 ## Disclaimers
 Seriously, this is just a tiny learning project for writing Go code.
 It just does the most basic things of JSON serialization and file disk access and is in no way a safe way to store passwords.
-I use it for non-critical site passwords (as I don't want to sync my passwords with any Chrome cloud service) because my disk is encrypted anyway.
+I use it for storing non-critical site passwords as my disk is encrypted anyways and I don't want to sync my passwords with any Chrome cloud service.